StefansAI/JetCar/docs/StreetMaker.md

 <br><br>
 <br><img src="assets/images/streetmaker/25-view.jpg"/><br>
 Whenever there are some drawing artefacts left from ovberlapping elements while placing them, the "Redraw" menu item will farce a complete new drawing of the map, clearing it from artefacts.<br>
+Let's ignore "Show View Points" for now.
+It will be explained further down.<br>
 "Show Page Limits" can help to determine the number of needed print pages in width and height and to center the map.<br>
 "Show Item Numbers" and "Show Lane numbers" can be used for any identification for troubleshooting by overlaying the index of each street element in the internal list and the lane index of each street or intersection.
 <br><br>